Pineland Farms: Pineland Center

-Recreational property
+Pineland Farms

 In 2000, the Libra Foundation purchased Pineland Farms.
 At that time, the property included 1600 acres (6.5 km2) and 28 buildings.
 Most of Pineland Farms was being used for agriculture.
 The foundation extensively renovated the property, adding businesses, trails and recreational areas.

 As of 2013, Pineland Farms encompassed approximately 5,000 (20.23 km2) acres and was being used primarily as a public recreation area.

 Trail system

 The trail system at Pineland Farms is approximately 15.5 miles (25 km) long.
 The Libra Foundation renovated much of Pineland Farms into cross-country ski trails, which are used for a variety of other seasonal activities, such as trail running, mountain biking, and cyclo-cross.

-The Pineland Farm trails are also used for collegiate cross country running races and training.
+The Pineland Farm trails are also used for collegiate cross-country running races and training.
 It is the home course for Bates College and has been the host site for the Maine state college championships.
 Pineland Farms is also used for orienteering events, such as the National Orienteering Championships, which were held at Pineland in 2004.

-Two significant disc golf courses are operated by Pineland Farms as part of its recreational offerings.
+Two disc golf courses are operated by Pineland Farms as part of its recreational offerings.

 Other facilities

-Wilsondale Farm, in Gray, is the source for Pineland's Trina Holstein breed.
-Pineland used the "Wilsondale" prefix on the product until 2001.
+Wilsondale Farm, in Gray, is the source for Pineland's Trina Holstein breed, whose line is denoted with names beginning with T or R. Pineland used the "Wilsondale" prefix on the product until 2001, when it merged the Wilsondale herd with select prominent herds from around the country.
+A noted cow was Kissammee Dundee Haley, whose daughter, Pineland Goldwyn Hemi -ET 3E-96, became one of the highest classified Holstein cows ever to be bred in Maine.
+Each of the cattle with names beginning with the letter H are members of this cow family.

+Pineland Farms purchased two Highland cows in 2023.

 Bates College formerly operated a Dutch Warmblood horse breeding at Pineland's Equestrian Center, which opened in 2002.
 Until 2008, an Equine-assisted therapy program was hosted at the center.
 Pineland's dressage program ended in 2017 and moved to another facility nearby; a private Morgan horse training and breeding facility replaced it.

 The Libra Foundation rents out meeting facilities and guest houses at Pineland Farms.
 It sells food grown at Pineland Farms to the general public.